-According to a recent USDA study, Americans waste 1 pound per person per day at the household level.
+According to a recent USDA study, Americans waste 1 pound of food per person per day at the household level.
 Now I basically live and breathe waste.
 I would like to insert the word figuratively into that statement but with plastic pollution in our water, our air, our soil and our food I cannot.
 Even with my crossed-the-borderline obsession with waste, I found that 1 pound per day stat shocking.
 I don’t waste food and I know many others who don’t waste food.
 So some people out there waste over a pound per day to make up for the non-wasters.
 Who can afford to do that?

 Not only does wasting food squander all the resources that went into producing it—the land, the water, the energy, the chemicals and fertilizers, the labor—it also causes a massive environmental problem upon disposal.

 Compacted in a landfill, food lacks exposure to air.
 Anaerobic bacteria—bacteria that thrive without oxygen—break that food down.
 The bacteria produce methane gas as a byproduct, a greenhouse gas much more potent than carbon dioxide.
 On the other hand, if that same food becomes compost, it not only returns nutrients to the soil, it actually sequesters carbon dioxide.
 Of course, food should be eaten first and composted as a last resort.